patrick-sharp/waypoint.nvim/README.md

   [x] jump to and select next waypoint while outside the float window [x] jump to and select prev waypoint while outside the float window [ ] add visual mode
+[ ] add option for relative waypoint numbers
+[ ] fix missing files, allowing user to switch all marks to a different file [ ] allow adding group separators between waypoints

 still got some weird treesitter behavior it seems like in the skhd repo I'm using, it will only properly highlight some highlights if the highlight is onscreen or close to it some, like header 2, appear to never work

+look into TextChanged, TextChangedI, and FileChangedShell autocmds for watching when a file changed in order to keep the extmarks in the right place as the file changes

+how does Neoformat replace buffer contents but without scrubbing marks and extmarks?